About the Canal Broadwalk

-The Grand Union Canal enters Milton Keynes in the Ouse Valley Park at Old Wolverton and snakes in a dramatic arc right through the east of the city until it leaves Milton Keynes at Water Eaton in Bletchley.
+The Grand Union Canal enters Milton Keynes at the Ouse Valley Park at Old Wolverton and snakes in a dramatic arc right through the east of the city until it leaves Milton Keynes at Water Eaton in Bletchley.
 The canal provides a direct link with the area's industrial past, but also a wealth of leisure opportunities for today's residents.

 There are plenty of opportunities for fishing along the Canal Broadwalk.
-Contact Milton Keynes Angling Association for details
+Contact Milton Keynes Angling Association for details.

 With its connections to the city's systems of redways and leisure routes the Broadwalk is suitable for wheelchairs, pushchairs and cyclists.

 Great Linford Brick KilnsBrick Kilns originally built by local merchant George Price located at Great Linford beside the Grand Union Canal.

 Download the Grand Union Canal mapA journey through Milton Keynes by water

 Gyosei Art TrailArt trail along part of the Grand Union Canal

 FishingMilton Keynes is blessed with a wealth of still waters.
 Carp large and small, big tench roach, bream, hybrids, pike and perch are all part of the scene.
 Most are easily accessible and set in our parklands.